MGXlab/Viromics-Workshop-MGX/_episodes/13-assembly.md

 ~~~
 {: .language-bash}

-To de-replicate the scaffolds, you will cluster them at 95% Average Nucleotide Identify (ANI) over 85% of the length of the shorter sequence.
-Look at the [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) website, _Rapid genome clustering based on pairwise ANI_ section, to do so.
+To de-replicate the scaffolds, you will cluster them at 95% Average Nucleotide Identify (ANI) over 85% of the length of the shorter sequence, cutoffs often used to cluster viral genomes at the species level.
+For further analysis, we will use the longest sequence of the cluster as a representative of it.
+Then, with this approach we are:

+- Clustering complete viral genomes at the species level
+- Clustering genome fragments along with very similar and longer sequences

+Look at the [CheckV](https://bitbucket.org/berkeleylab/checkv/src/master/) website and follow the steps under _Rapid genome clustering based on pairwise ANI_ section to perform this clustering.

 ~~~
 # create a blast database with all the scaffolds